 I have an MBA with a concentration in Human Resources from the Johnson School at Cornell University and a Bachelor of Arts in Economics from Tufts University.
 I am married with two “old” sons, two daughters-in-law and two grandchildren; a 7-year-old granddaughter, and a three-year-old grandson!

 Most interesting/unusual job: Right after grad school, I sold hats with my aunt.

 I support the Career Center’s behind-the-scenes efforts to connect students with the resources and information they need to succeed in their career journeys.
 I enjoy leveraging my career advising background when working to strengthen our website and virtual resources, as well as our email and print communications.
-In addition, I’m excited to serve as an advisor for students exploring Government/Law/International Affairs career paths, helping them to research options that energize and interest them.
+In addition, I’m excited to serve as an advisor for students exploring career paths, helping them to research options that energize and interest them.
 Prior to Tufts, I received my Master’s in Higher Education Administration from Boston College, and before that, I worked as an AmeriCorps volunteer in Indiana, providing adult education programs for homeless individuals.
-Beyond Tufts, I love to read, spend time outdoors, and write letters — fancier if you call it “correspondence.”
+Beyond Tufts, I love to read, spend time outdoors, and write letters — fancier if you call them “correspondence.”